OrchardCMS/OrchardCore.Commerce/docs/features/exactly-payment.md

 | Visa       | 4000 0000 0000 3220 | Any 3 digits | Any future date | success during 3DS Auth (3DS is always expected) |
 | Visa       | 4000 0084 0000 1280 | Any 3 digits | Any future date | the card fails 3DS Auth (3DS is always expected) |
 | Mastercard | 5555 5555 5555 4444 | Any 3 digits | Any future date | Mastercard test card                             |

+> ⚠ The sandbox environment only supports EUR and USD currencies.
+If payment is attempted with anything else, it will display a _403.21: Unsupported currency_ error.

 ### Technical overview